github-education-resources/GitHubGraduation-2021/_data/da-stoi/da-stoi.md

 ---
 name: Daniel Stoiber
 institution: Design Tech High School
-quote: Find something you are so passionate about that giving up is not an option.
+quote: Find a project you are so passionate about that giving up is not an option.
 github_user: da-stoi
 ---